wutong4012/wutong4012.github.io/_pages/about.md

 **Tong Wu^**, Zhihao Fan^, Xiao Liu, Hai-Tao Zheng, Yeyun Gong, yelong shen, Jian Jiao, Juntao Li, zhongyu wei, Jian Guo, Nan Duan, Weizhu Chen

 [**Github**](https://github.com/wutong4012/AR-Diffusion)
-- AR-Diffusion ensures that the generation of tokens on the right depends on the generated ones on the left, a mechanism achieved through employing a dynamic number of denoising steps that vary based on token position.
-This results in tokens on the left undergoing fewer denoising steps than those on the right, thereby enabling them to generate earlier and subsequently influence the generation of tokens on the right.
 </div>
 </div>